On the hierarchical Bayesian modelling of frequency response functions: Case 2: population-based modelling of FRFs with temperature variation

 A graphical model displaying the parameter hierarchy is shown in Figure \ref{fig:DGM_temps}.

-Prior to fitting the FRF model, random Gaussian noise was generated, with a magnitude equal to 5\% of the absolute peak value of the FRFs.
-The noise was then added to each FRF, and 100 training points were randomly selected from each of the FRFs captured at temperatures -10, -5, 10, and 25$^{\circ}$C. The intent was to use a sub-set of the temperature-varied FRFs, to learn the population-level coefficients necessary to describe the relationships between temperature and the modal parameters, so that these population-level variables can be used to make predictions at `unseen' temperatures (of course, these predictions were validated using experiments that did not contribute to the training data).
-As with the previous case, the \texttt{Stan} HMC sampler was run using four chains (and with a target average proposal acceptance probability rate of 0.99), for 10000 samples per chain (with an additional 5000 warm-up samples per chain, which were discarded), for each parameter.
-The expectation for the domain and population-level parameters were obtained from the samples.
-The expectation of the domain-level natural frequencies and damping, and shared residue and noise variance, were used to compute the FRFs via Eq.\ (\ref{eq:modalFRFreal}), as shown in Figure \ref{fig:temps_modelFRFs}.
-The expectation of the population-level variables which were used to extrapolate to other temperatures are shown in Table \ref{tab:population_means}.
-(Because the shared residue and noise variance were assumed to be temperature-invariant, they were also used to extrapolate to other temperatures).
+As stated previously, FRFs captured at temperatures -10, -5, 10, and 25$^{\circ}$C provided the training data for the model.
+The intent was to use a sub-set of the temperature-varied FRFs, to learn the population-level coefficients necessary to describe the relationships between temperature and the modal parameters, so that these population-level variables can be used to make predictions at `unseen' temperatures (of course, these predictions were validated using experiments that did not contribute to the training data).
+As with the previous case, the \texttt{Stan} HMC sampler was run using four chains (and with a target average proposal acceptance probability rate of 0.8), for 10000 samples per chain (with an additional 5000 warm-up samples per chain, which were discarded), for each parameter.
+Posterior predictive checks were performed to ensure stationarity and proper mixing of the Markov chains.
+As computed by \texttt{Stan}, the \emph{maximum} split $ R_{hat} $ diagnostic, and the \emph{minimum} effective sample size ($ N_{Eff} $), considering all parameters/hyperparameters, are shown in Table \ref{tab:MCMCchecks_Case2}, for all models (including those used for `ground truth' natural frequency and damping estimates).
+Note that split $ R_{hat} $ values did not exceed 1.01, and $ N_{Eff} $ was greater than 400, suggesting proper mixing of the Markov chains, per current guidelines \cite{Vehtari2021}.

+Eq.\ (\ref{eq:modalFRFreal}) was used to compute FRFs from the posterior MCMC samples of the modal parameters, for each temperature-varied FRF used in training.
+FRFs \emph{with predicted variance} were generated by sampling from a Student's t-distribution with four degrees-of-freedom, mean equal to the computed FRFs, and posterior predictive measurement noise, $ \sigma^2 $, for each MCMC sample.
+Total variance was estimated by taking the standard deviation of the FRFs.
+Posterior predictive means and 3-sigma deviation for the FRFs are shown in Figure \ref{fig:temps_modelFRFs}.

+The expectations for the population-level parameters were obtained from the samples, including the polynomial coefficients that define the relationships between temperature and the modal parameters.
+The expectations are shown in Table \ref{tab:population_means}.
+The procedure for extrapolating beyond the FRFs used in training is described in Section \ref{Case2_extrapolation}.